commercetools/commercetools-paypal-plus-integration/README.md

     1. user inputs an address Berlin, Germany
     1. he clicks on Continue and is redirected to Paypal payment page with this address.
     1. In a different tab, the same user changes his address to Paris, France.
-    1. The user confirms the payment in the first tab
+    1. The user confirms the payment in the first tab and is redirected back to shop
     1. Paypal has the address of Berlin, but the shop will deliver the goods to Paris.

     **Possible solution:** the backend calls `patch/payments` endpoint every time user changes it.